haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 ## bufferattack
 bufferattack `buffer` `move`

-  `buffer` from 3
+  `buffer` from bufferNames

   `move` from data.pokemon.moves.names
 ```
-  # species, party, item, decoration, and move can all be literals or variables
+  # Species, party, item, decoration, and move can all be literals or variables
 ```

 ## bufferboxname
 bufferboxname `buffer` `box`
   Only available in BPRE BPGE BPEE

-  `buffer` from 3
+  `buffer` from bufferNames

   `box` is a number.
 ```